-The Company's current authorities to buyback and sell shares from treasury and issue shares will expire at the conclusion of the 2024 Annual General Meeting.
-The Directors are proposing that these authorities be renewed at the forthcoming Annual General Meeting.
+The Company's current authorities to buyback and sell shares from Treasury and issue shares will expire at the conclusion of the 2025 Annual General Meeting.
+The Directors are proposing that these authorities be renewed at the forthcoming Annual General Meeting (see Resolution 13).